20 Things to do in Verona (2024): Best places to visit + map

 Stroll through the narrow cobbled streets lined with colourful houses with shutters, discover places from the story of Romeo and Juliet or visit one of Verona’s churches, which will absolutely enchant you with their ornate interiors and long history.

 Tip: Would you like to save money on admission to the sights?
-Verona Card The Verona Card is the official tourist card of Verona, which gives you free entry to the Arena di Verona, Castelvecchio, Casa di Giulietta, Torre dei Lamberti or the four main churches in Verona.
+Verona Card is the official tourist card of Verona, which gives you free entry to the Arena di Verona, Castelvecchio, Casa di Giulietta, Torre dei Lamberti or the four main churches in Verona.
 It also includes unlimited free local bus transport.
 Read more about the Verona Card later in this article.

 1. Basilica of San Zeno (Basilica di San Zeno Maggiore)